vestadev/vestadev/README.md

 - 📫 How to reach me **berkpexel@gmail.com**

-- 📄 Know about my experiences [8 years of experience in Start Up Consulting, Marketing Generalist, Self-taught Developer](8 years of experience in Start Up Consulting, Marketing Generalist, Self-taught Developer)
+- 📄 Know about my experiences [8 years of experience in Startup Consulting, Marketing Generalist, Self-taught Developer](8 years of experience in Start Up Consulting, Marketing Generalist, Self-taught Developer)

 - ⚡ Fun fact **I am also musician and Civil Engineer.**